 Calls to go green are heard far and wide, and regardless of what methods you personally take to keep the world around you clean and healthy, you have to admit that being a good steward of Mother Nature just feels good.

 But “going green” doesn’t just have to refer to Mother Nature.
-In fact, when you make smart choices about eco-friendly changes, you can put a lot more green in your pocket come tax time.
+In fact, when you make eco-friendly changes, you can put a lot more green in your pocket come tax time.
 And trust us.
 That feels good, too.

 When you go green, you can save big.
-Whether we’re talking about massive changes or small ones, there are plenty of eco-friendly changes you can make to save on your taxes.
+Whether massive or small, there are plenty of eco-friendly changes you can make to save on your taxes.

 Although there are plenty of ways to help the environment and lower your tax bill, we’ve outlined three of the biggest and most popular.
 To get you started with your green tax savings, we recommend recycling your electronics, buying an electric car, or renovating your home.

 Old electronics are among the worst household items to throw out, but it’s a reality that they often carry a certain shelf life within your home.
-New TVs, computers, printers, and all sorts of electronics come out regularly and can threaten to make your current model obsolete.
+New TVs, computers, printers, and all sorts of new electronics threaten to make your current model obsolete.

-If you’re planning to upgrade to something new, try to avoid the sometimes tempting instinct to ditch them on the curb or toss them in the nearest dumpster.
+If you’re planning to upgrade avoid the temptation to ditch your electronics on the curb or in the nearest dumpster.
 If you really want to make an impact on your taxes, also avoid selling them on Craigslist.
-Instead, turn that extra $75 into potentially more in tax savings by donating it to a charity or a recycling company.
+Instead, turn that extra $75 into tax savings by donating it to a charity or a recycling company.

 You can deduct the value of most household items, including TVs and other electronics, when you donate them to a nonprofit charity or 501(c)(3) groups.
 This includes organizations like Goodwill, as well as many nonprofit recycling companies.
-Just check before you donate to ensure it’s a nonprofit organization before donating, itemize your deductions, and you can deduct the estimated value of the item!
+Just check that it’s a nonprofit organization before donating, itemize your deductions, and deduct the estimated value of the item!

-Gas prices are always on the mind, so it’s no surprise that new car buyers are increasingly moving toward electric cars.
-To promote cleaner driving, the federal government and numerous states offer tax credits and other financial incentives for electric cars.
+Gas prices are always on the mind.
+So, it’s no surprise that new car buyers are increasingly moving toward electric cars.
+To promote cleaner driving, the federal government and numerous states offer green tax credits and other financial incentives for electric cars.

 The IRS offers a tax credit ranging from $2,500 to $7,500 for each EV purchased, and varies based on battery capacity and vehicle size.
 This tax credit is limited, and begins phasing out for each manufacturer once 200,000 qualified electric cars from that manufacturer have been sold.
-Fortunately, that limit has not been reached as of yet.
+Fortunately, we haven’t reached that limit yet.

 Also look to your state and local municipality to see if you can receive other incentives for driving electric.
 Tax credits, vehicle rebates, registration fee reductions, and other exemptions may be available.
 You can learn more about the U.S. Department of Energy’s additional rules, laws, and incentives regarding EVs on their website.